benlinton/dotfiles/README.md

 # Dotfiles

-These are my versioned configuration files for bash, git, screen, and etc.
+These are my versioned configuration files for bash, git, and etc.

 ## Environments